techwise-technologies/tsuki-digital/README.md

 ### Nginx ?

-The goal behind Nginx was to Create the Fastest Web Server around, and Maintaining that Excellence is still a Central Goal of the Project.
-Nginx consistently beats Apache and other Servers in Benchmarks measuring Web Server Performance.
-Nginx also pairs well with php-fpm.
+Nginx is a small, lightweight web server.
+It runs on some of the top one million web servers.
+In particular, nginx is well-suited to a high traffic site.
+Its lightweight nature, compared to Apache, means an nginx server can run in a much smaller memory footprint.
+This makes it the web server of choice for people looking to squeeze the most performance out of a VPS solution.

 More information at: https://www.nginx.com

-### Php-Fpm ?
+### PHP-FPM ?

-Php-Fpm (FastCGI Process Manager) is an Alternative PHP FastCGI Application Server with some Additional Features Useful for Websites of Any Size, Especially Busier Websites.
+PHP-FPM (FastCGI Process Manager) is an Alternative PHP FastCGI Application Server with some Additional Features Useful for Websites of Any Size, Especially Busier Websites.

 These features include: